MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 1. To upload a CA, click **Upload**:
    1. Select the CA file.
    1. Select **Yes** if the CA is a root certificate, otherwise select **No**.
-   1. Set the http internet-facing URL for the CA base CRL that contains all revoked certificates.
+   1. For **Certificate Revocation List URL**, set the internet-facing URL for the CA base CRL that contains all revoked certificates.
 If the URL isn't set, authentication with revoked certificates won't fail.
-   1. Set **Delta CRL URL** - the http internet-facing URL for the CRL that contains all revoked certificates since the last base CRL was published.
+   1. For **Delta Certificate Revocation List URL**, set the internet-facing URL for the CRL that contains all revoked certificates since the last base CRL was published.
    1. Click **Add**.

       :::image type="content" border="true" source="./media/how-to-certificate-based-authentication/upload-certificate-authority.png" alt-text="Screenshot of how to upload certification authority file.":::